Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: Unconditional reset using the fundamental mode of the filter

-With the optimal f-e and e-g reset frequencies obtained in Fig.~\ref{fig_3}(b) and Fig.~\ref{fig_2}(b), we then measure the dependence of reset error on $t_{\mathrm{rst},f}$ for the cases when the qubit is initialized to $|e\rangle$ or $|f\rangle$.
+With the optimal f-e and e-g reset frequencies obtained in Fig.~\ref{fig_3}(b) and Fig.~\ref{fig_2}(b), we then measure the dependence of reset error on $t_{\mathrm{rst},f}$ for the case when the qubit is initialized to $|e\rangle$ or $|f\rangle$.
 The result is presented in Fig.~\ref{fig_3}(c).
-We set $t_{\mathrm{rst},e}$ = 242 ns, which is enough to reset $|e\rangle$.
+We set $t_{\mathrm{rst},e}$ = 242 ns, which is the value determined for high-fidelity $|e\rangle$ reset.
 As a result, the $|e\rangle$ reset error $1-P_{g,e}$ shown in Fig.~\ref{fig_3}(c) already reaches its steady value around the readout floor and shows negligible dependence on the f-e reset time $t_{\mathrm{rst},f}$.
 Next, we focus on the $|f\rangle$ reset error $1-P_{g,f}$.
 Similar to the e-g reset process shown in Fig.~\ref{fig_2}, the $1-P_{g,f}$ manifests oscillating decay over $t_{\mathrm{rst},f}$, meaning the f-e reset process is also in the underdamped regime.
 Here, $1-P_{g,f}$ reaches its first minimal (7.3\%) at $t_{\mathrm{rst},f}$ = 64 ns (the vertical dash line in Fig.~\ref{fig_3}(c)).
 This means a f-e-g cascaded reset gate unconditionally resetting both $|e\rangle$ and $|f\rangle$ can be achieved in (64+242) ns = 306 ns.
-The $1-P_{g,f}$ data are fitted using Eq.~(\ref{eq:reset}) (the fit curve is depicted as the red dashed line in Fig.~\ref{fig_3}(c)), yielding $\kappa _{f}^{\prime}/2\pi$ = 9.1 MHz, $g _{qf}^{\prime}/2\pi$ = 5.6 MHz, and the steady-state residual excitation $P_{\mathrm{exc},f}^{\mathrm{s}.\mathrm{s}}$ = 7.1\%. $P_{\mathrm{exc},f}^{\mathrm{s}.\mathrm{s}}$ is mainly limited by the qutrit readout error.
-Compared to the fitting result, $\kappa _f/2\pi$ and $g_{qf}/2\pi$, obtained in the e-g reset (see Fig.~\ref{fig_2}), here we have $\kappa _{f}^{\prime}/\kappa _f\approx 1$ and $g_{qf}^{\prime}/g_{qf}\approx \sqrt{2}$, which agrees with the theoretical prediction \cite{kochChargeinsensitiveQubitDesign2007}.
+The $1-P_{g,f}$ data are fitted using Eq.~(\ref{eq:reset}) (the fit curve is depicted as the red dashed line in Fig.~\ref{fig_3}(c)), yielding $\kappa _{f}^{\prime}/2\pi$ = 9.1 MHz, $g _{qf}^{\prime}/2\pi$ = 5.6 MHz, and the steady-state residual excitation $P_{\mathrm{exc},f}^{\mathrm{s}.\mathrm{s}}$ = 7.1\%.
+The corresponding readout assignment probability matrix (see Appendix~\ref{sec_readout}) shows $1-F_0=7.5\%$, which is comparable to $P_{\mathrm{exc},f}^{\mathrm{s}.\mathrm{s}}$.
+This indicates that the measured residual excitation $P_{\mathrm{exc},f}^{\mathrm{s}.\mathrm{s}}$ is mainly limited by the qutrit readout error, rather than reflecting intrinsic excitation remaining after the reset.
+Compared to the fitted parameters $\kappa _f/2\pi$ and $g_{qf}/2\pi$ obtained from the e-g reset experiment (see Fig.~\ref{fig_2}), the corresponding values extracted from the f–e reset yield $\kappa _{f}^{\prime}/\kappa _f\approx 1$ and $g_{qf}^{\prime}/g_{qf}\approx \sqrt{2}$, in good agreement with the theoretical prediction \cite{kochChargeinsensitiveQubitDesign2007}.
 The consistency between these two fitting results demonstrates the reliability of our experimental results.
-Note that the filter linewidth $\kappa_f$($\kappa _{f}^{\prime}$) obtained from fitting the reset curve shows a slight discrepancy compared to that derived from the S21 curve fitting (see the $\kappa_A$ in Table~\ref{table1}).
+Note that the filter linewidth $\kappa_f$($\kappa _{f}^{\prime}$) extracted from the time-domain reset dynamics exhibits a slight deviation from that obtained via fitting the S21 curve (see the $\kappa_A$ in Table~\ref{table1}).
 The results obtained from the S21 curve fitting may exhibit certain distortions since it is difficult to consider the effects of all the components in the readout chain.